amitosaurus/pentagram/2.solution/Readme.md

 ## Solution

 ### Design Purpose
 The journey to scale the current Syspos monolith is not a trivial one.
 There are many options and constraints to abide by.
-At core the architecture team is refactoring the existing design to achieve greater quality attributes.
-For example, to improve user experience during ticket creationation we are carving out the Ticket Creation component into an independent service so that more resources can be allocated to it and hence achieve better performance or response time.
+At the core, the architecture team is refactoring the existing design to achieve greater quality attributes.
+For example, to improve user experience during ticket creation, we are carving out the Ticket Creation component into an independent service so that more resources can be allocated to it and hence achieve better performance or response time.
 The purpose of the design is to describe the current system (the monolith), propose a new system that solves the challenges with the current monolith and provide guides of the construction process.

 ## Overview of the current monolith system